Safe Linear Bandits over Unknown Polytopes: On the Assumptions, and Background on Online Linear Regression

 We conclude the preliminaries with the following generic statement, which holds due to a couple of applications of the matrix-determinant lemma.
-The result is standard - see the discussions of Abbasi-Yadikori et al \cite[Lemma 11]{abbasi2011improved} for historical discussions.
+The result is standard - see the discussions of \citet[Lemma 11]{abbasi2011improved} for historical discussions.